Want more relevant content? Let us know what year you will graduate high school.

 - What Can I Send as Supplementary Materials?

 - Why Does the Common Application Ask Where my Parents Went to College?

 - How to Receive A Common App Fee Waiver

-For more help with the essay section of your Common Application, don’t miss one of our top posts, How to Write the Common Application Essays 2018-2019 (With Examples).
-You might also want to consider CollegeVine’s Essay Editing service, which provides personalized help for every step, from brainstorming to final draft.
+For more help with the essay section of your Common Application, don’t miss one of our top posts, How to Write the Common Application Essays 2019-2020 (With Examples).

 Want more college admissions tips?